International schools in Canada: List, Costs, and Curricula

 Bodwell High School is a university-preparation, co-educational boarding school located in British Columbia.
 Students can pursue various advanced academic courses and interscholastic sports, which encourages students to meet like-minded individuals and make friends.
 This private school grants affordable tuition rates for international students and their parents.
 It is one of the best schools due to its rigorous International Baccalaureate program, large campus, and various extracurricular activities.

-Take a look at our guide on all you need to know about Canada Citizenship by Investment changes.
+Take a look at our guide on all you need to know about the Canada Start up Visa

 Southpointe Academy